Reactions pour in after former President Biden's prostate cancer diagnosis

 Former Secretary of State Hillary Clinton said in a statement, "I'm thinking of the Bidens as they take on cancer, a disease they've done so much to try to spare other families from.
 Wishing you a speedy, full recovery."

-Others who reached out to the former president include Rep. Pat Ryan, Rep. Shontel Brown, Rep. August Pfluger, Sen. James Lankford, Rep. Chuck Edwards, Rep. Eric Swalwell, Rep. Sarah Jacobs, Rep. Greg Landsman, Rep. Veronica Escobar, Rep. Jasmine Crockett, Sen. Peter Welch, Sen. Susan Collins and Sen. Tim Kaine.
+Others who reached out to the former president include Reps.
+Pat Ryan, Shontel Brown, August Pfluger, Chuck Edwards, Eric Swalwell, Sarah Jacobs, Greg Landsman, Veronica Escobar and Jasmine Crockett, and Sens.
+James Lankford, Peter Welch, Susan Collins and Tim Kaine.